 Mathematica is working with the National Committee for Quality Assurance (NCQA) to develop and test measures that can be used to monitor progress toward reaching the goals of the National Behavioral Health Quality Framework.

 - Population Health

-Crawford, who joined Mathematica in 2011, holds an M.S.P.H. from the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health and is certified in public health by the National Board of Public Health Examiners.
+Crawford, who joined Mathematica in 2011, holds an M.S.P.H. from the Johns Hopkins Bloomberg School of Public Health and is certified in public health by the National Board of Public Health Examiners.